rubyforgood/human-essentials/README.md

 ## Contributing Guidelines 🤝

 Please feel free to contribute!
-While we welcome all contributions to this app, pull-requests that address outstanding Issues *and* have appropriate test coverage for them will be strongly prioritized.
-In particular, addressing issues that are tagged with the next milestone should be prioritized higher.
+Priority will be given to pull requests that address outstanding issues and have appropriate test coverage.
+Focus on issues tagged with the next milestone for higher priority.

-To contribute, do these things:

- * **Identify an issue** you want to work on that is not currently assigned to anyone
- * **Assign it** to yourself (so that no one else works on it while you are)
+To contribute:

+ *  Identify an **unassigned** issue
+ *  Assign the issue to yourself to avoid duplicated efforts
- * (If not already a Contributor, fork the repo first)
+ *  Fork the repo if you're not a contributor yet
- * **Checkout a new issue branch** -- there's no absolute requirements on this, but we encourage the branch name format `XXX-brief-description-of-feature` where `XXX` is the issue number.
+ *  Create a new branch for the issue using the format `XXX-brief-description-of-feature`, where `XXX` is the issue number
- * **Do the work** -- discuss any questions on the Issues as needed (we try to be pretty good about answering questions!)
- * (If you created a new model, run `bundle exec annotate` from the root of the app)
+ * If you create a new model run `bundle exec annotate` from the root of the app
- * **Create tests** to provide proof that your work fixes the Issue (if you need help with this, please reach out!)
+ * Create tests to provide proof that your work fixes the Issue (if you need help with this, please reach out!)
- * **Commit locally**, using descriptive commit messages that acknowledge, to the best of your ability, the parts of the app that are affected by the commit.
+ * Commit locally using descriptive messages that indicate the affected parts of the app
- * **Run the tests** and make sure they run green; if they don't, fix whatever broke so that the tests pass
+ * Ensure all tests pass successfully; if any fail, fix the issues causing the failures
- * **Final commit** if any tests had to be fixed
+ * Make a final commit if tests needed fixing
- * **Push** up the branch
+ * Push up the branch
- * **Create a Pull Request** - Please indicate which issue it addresses in your pull-request title.
+ * Create a pull request and indicate the addressed issue in the title

 ### Squashing Commits
 Consider the balance of "polluting the git log with commit messages" vs. "providing useful detail about the history of changes in the git log".
-If you have several smaller commits that serve one purpose, you are encouraged to squash them into a single commit.
-There's no hard and fast rule about this, just use your best judgement.
+If you have several smaller commits that serve a one purpose, you are encouraged to squash them into a single commit.
+There's no hard and fast rule here about this (for now), just use your best judgement.
 Please don't squash other people's commits.
 Everyone who contributes here deserves credit for their work! :)

 ### Pull Request Merging
-Someone will work with you on doing a code review.
+At that point, someone will work with you on doing a code review.
 If TravisCI gives :+1: to the PR merging, we can then merge your code in; if your feature branch was in this main repository, the branch will be deleted after the PR is merged.

 ### In-flight Pull Requests